open-telemetry/semantic-conventions/docs/gen-ai/llm-spans.md

 ## Configuration

 Instrumentations for LLMs MAY capture prompts and completions.
-Instrumentations that support it, MUST offer the ability to turn off capture of prompts and completions.
+Instrumentations that support it, MUST offer the ability to turn off capture of prompt and completion contents.
 This is for three primary reasons:

 1. Data privacy concerns.
 End users of LLM applications may input sensitive information or personally identifiable information (PII) that they do not wish to be sent to a telemetry backend.
 2. Data size concerns.
 Although there is no specified limit to sizes, there are practical limitations in programming languages and telemetry systems.
 Some LLMs allow for extremely large context windows that end users may take full advantage of.